SilkRose/Pony/src/stories/ideas.md

 # Misc Story Ideas

-This file contains random story ideas that don't have enough thought to have their own folder yet or that I don't plan on writing and just wanted to share.
+This file contains random story ideas that don't have enough thought to have their own folder yet, or that I don't plan on writing and just wanted to share.

 ***